poliastro/poliastro/docs/source/user_guide.rst

 We can also define a :py:class:`~poliastro.twobody.State` using a set of six parameters called orbital elements.
-Although there are several of this element sets, each one with its advantages and drawbacks, right now poliastro supports the *classical orbital elements*:
+Although there are several of these element sets, each one with its advantages and drawbacks, right now poliastro supports the *classical orbital elements*:

 * Semimajor axis \\(a\\).